Financial risk management

 Foreign exchange exposures are monitored at the Business level and then netted and hedged at Group level.
-All fixed sales and purchase contracts are hedged.
+All material fixed sales and purchase contracts are hedged.
 The estimated future commercial exposures are evaluated by the Businesses, and the level of hedging is decided by the Board of Management.
 Hedge accounting in accordance with IFRS is applied to most of the hedges of these exposures.
 The hedges cover such time periods that both the prices and costs can be adjusted to new exchange rates.
 These periods vary among Group companies from one month to two years.
 The Group also hedges its position of the statement of financial position, which includes receivables and payables denominated in foreign currencies.
 The Group does not expect significant losses from foreign exchange rate changes in 2017.
 The cancellation of orders could lead to ineffective currency hedge.
-Approximately 67% (64) of sales and 59% (57) of operating costs in 2016 were denominated in euros, and approximately 18% (20) of sales and 7% (8) of operating costs were denominated in US dollars.
+Approximately 69% (67) of sales and 63% (59) of operating costs in 2017 were denominated in euros, and approximately 18% (20) of sales and 7% (8) of operating costs were denominated in US dollars.
 The remainder were split between several currencies.
 The Group’s profits and competitiveness are also indirectly affected by the home currencies of its main competitors: USD, GBP, JPY and KRW.

-The instruments, their nominal values, and currency distribution used to hedge the Group’s foreign exchange exposures are listed in Note 27.
+The instruments, and their nominal values, used to hedge the Group’s foreign exchange exposures are listed in Note 26.
 Derivative financial instruments.